Indian Wells tennis returns to California desert in October - News Break

 The two-week tennis tournament featuring the men’s and women’s pro tours will be held in October at Indian Wells Tennis Garden.
 Tournament director Tommy Haas said Thursday that dates will be announced after the ATP and WTA tours confirm their fall schedules.

-The event never began last year after a case of COVID-19 was confirmed in the Coachella Valley, where many players were already in the desert practicing.
+The event was halted last year after a case of COVID-19 was confirmed in the Coachella Valley and after many players were already in the desert practicing.

 The tournament typically draws upwards of 450,000 fans to Indian Wells, located 110 miles east of Los Angeles.
 It is referred to as the “fifth slam” because of its popularity among the players and its stature, ranking points and over $17 million in prize money that place it one rung below tennis’ four Grand Slam tournaments.